wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 PROTIP: Automatic approaches today are usually too automatic, converting what is better left in HTML.

+## Paragraphs

+One reason Markdown text is easier to write than HTML is there is no need for `<p>` to force a blank line.

+Just a blank line will do.

+To convert from HTML with a lot of `<p>`, do a mass change (replace all) in a text editor.

+Remember to clean up ending `</p>` tags by replacing them with nothing.

 ### Markdown to HTML

 To see your markdown turn into HTML, use this online tool: